 But unbeknownst to her, help was already on the way.
-Gaston hadn't yet managed to get her off Phillipe when a new rider arrived on the path.
+Gaston hadn't yet managed to get her off Philippe when a new rider arrived on the path.
 "Let go of her this instant!"
 Adam shouted, almost throwing Maurice off his saddle from stopping Magnifique so abruptly.

 "Adam!
 Papa!"
 Belle cried.
 Never in her life had she been so happy to see them.

 Gaston sneered as he loosened his grip on Belle's arm.
 "Why, if it isn't the bookkeeper's little accomplice," he said to Adam.
-"Tell me, have you shown my fiancée 'the beast's body' yet?"
+"Tell me, have you shown my fiancée 'the Beast's body' yet?"

-"The beast's body?"
+"The Beast's body?"
 Belle repeated.
-Adam knew about the beast?
+Adam knew about the Beast?

 "I said, let her go," Adam said, ignoring Gaston's question.

 Gaston laughed.
 "And who's going to stop me?"
 With one sweeping gesture, he reached down and brandished his blunderbuss at Adam and Maurice.
 Maurice's face turned milk-white as he stared at the weapon.
-Even the Prince, who wanted nothing more than to beat Gaston to a pulp, began to hold up his reins tensely, knowing he wouldn't get very far when he was unarmed.
+Even the prince, who wanted nothing more than to beat Gaston to a pulp, began to hold up his reins tensely, knowing he wouldn't get very far when he was unarmed.